QuantEcon/lecture-python-intro/lectures/french_rev.md

 plt.show()
 ```

-{numref}`fr_fig104e` shows the results of regressing  real balances on inflation during the
+{numref}`fr_fig104e` shows the results of regressing  real money balances on inflation during the
 period of the hyperinflation.

+## Hyperinflation Ends

+{cite}`sargent_velde1995` tell how in 1797 the Revolutionary government abruptly ended the inflation by

+  * repudiating 2/3 of the national debt, and thereby
+  * eliminating the net-of-interest government defict
+  * no longer printing money, but instead
+  * using gold and silver coins as money

+In 1799, Napoleon Bonaparte became first consul and for the next 15 years used resources confiscated from conquered territories to help pay for French government expenditures.

+## Underlying Theories

+This lecture  sets the stage for studying  theories of inflation and the  government monetary and fiscal policies that bring it about.

+A  ``monetarist theory of the price level`` is described in this quantecon lecture {doc}`cagan_ree`.

+That lecture sets the stage for these quantecon lectures {doc}`money_inflation` and {doc}`unpleasant`.